Know your theatre:

 Opened in 1887, the Coliseum was one of the oldest British theatres still operating, and was much loved by its loyal supporters – perhaps more so since its demise in March 2023.

 Once a circus, in the 1930s it was briefly a cinema before becoming the members-only Oldham Repertory Theatre.
 It was said to be one of the most haunted theatres in Britain, and a famous stage death occurred there in the 1940s.

 By the 1950s-60s the resident company helped to form the careers of Coronation Street stars Jean Alexander, Pat Phoenix, Roy Barra-clough, William Roache and local girls Barbara Knox and Anne Kirkbride.

-In 1978 it became the Arts Council and local authority-supported Oldham Coliseum.
-Offering a mix of professional productions of its own and other touring shows, it remains famous for its massively-popular annual pantomime, and has thriving community groups.
+In 1978 it became the Arts Council and local authority-supported Oldham Coliseum, offering a mix of professional productions of its own and other touring shows, It was famous for its massively-popular annual pantomime.

 Some on-street metered parking.
 Bradshaw Street car park is nearby, with a concessionary rate after 6pm.
 More information here